reffort/typo-tests-documents/README.md

 troffdoc.pdf - The _Nroff/Troff User's Manual_ reformatted using the new
 paragraphing and letter adjustment features.

-The "source" directory contains the source files for the troffdemo.pdf and troffdoc.pdf.
+The "source" directory contains the source files for the troffdemo.pdf, troffdoc.pdf, and some sample source files for typotests-doc.pdf